 - Pay off your house as quickly as possible.

-I have worked since I was 7 or 8 years old, cleaning houses, babysitting, being a mom, working at corporations, I owned my own mortgage company, and now I want to enjoy life, what about you?
+I have worked since I was 7 or 8 years old, cleaning houses, babysitting, being a mom, and working at corporations, I owned my own mortgage company, and now I want to enjoy life, what about you?
 Thanks again for storing food storage, water, and all the necessities to be prepared for the unexpected.
 Please enjoy life, you deserve it.

 Chalkboard: AdobeStock_102972988 by Marek